Use combatant triggers for physical detection of combatants.

 Schematics #

-Schematics can check if a combatant is within another combatant’s combatant trigger and use combatants in combatant triggers as selected data.
+Schematics can check if a combatant is within a combatant trigger (e.g. In Combatant Trigger or Combatant Trigger Time nodes) and use combatants in combatant triggers as selected data (Select Combatant Trigger node).

 Scripting #